Traditionally Joined Teak Garden Benches | Highest Quality Materials |10 Year Guarantee | Sustainably Sourced

 Finally, please bear in mind that high quality solid Teak Benches that are designed and manufactured to last, are expensive to make.

-At Wealden Benches, every garden bench, commemorative bench, and memorial bench we supply will be delivered fully assembled, sanded, and ready to use straight away.
+At Wealden Benches, garden bench, commercial bench and celebration bench we supply will be delivered fully assembled, sanded, and ready to use straight away.
 We take pride in the high quality of all of our benches, and build them to last a lifetime.

 Some other manufacturers will use cheaper types of wood like iroko, oak, pine, eucalyptus and mahogany to try and cut costs, but these cheaper woods can rot if left outside all year.
 We only use the highest quality teak wood, which contains high levels of natural rubber and silica.
 This means that our benches can sit outdoors all year round without you needing to worry about them rotting.

 When your Bench is delivered it has been fine sanded only.
 Teak naturally contains high levels of oil and silica which is why we recommend that you do not treat your Bench.
 Allow it to naturally weather outdoors and your Bench will turn, over a period of months, pale and then a graceful silver colour.
 The time scale for this process will vary from Bench to Bench and the environment in which your Bench is situated.
 This is perfectly normal behaviour for what is essentially a natural product and will not affect the strength, performance or life expectancy of your Bench.